medialab/minet/docs/cli.md

 the result.
 Be sure to download them fast if you need them (you can use the `minet fetch` command for that, and won't need to use cookies).

-If a username is a number without '@' at the begining, it will be considered as an id.
+If a username is a number without '@' at the beginning, it will be considered as an id.

 Positional Arguments: